rpk0/rpk_site/_posts/programming/2014-11-27-automatically-create-html-posts-in-jekyll-with-thor.md

 ### 2. The images will be uploaded to GitHub

 This site is hosted in [GitHub Pages](https://pages.github.com/) so it is very convenient to upload the images there.
-I use a separate folder for each photo essay with the tile of the post.
+I use a separate folder for each photo essay with the title of the post.

 ### 3. The script